-Landing fees increased by \$11.0 million or 3.9%, from \$284.7 million in fiscal year 2018 to \$295.7 million in fiscal year 2019.
-The increase in landing fees was primarily due to the increase in actual capital and operating expenses allocable to the landing fee cost centers at LAX.
+Landing fees for the fiscal year ended June 30, 2019 were up by \$11.0 million or 3.9%.
+The increase in landing fees was primarily due to the increase in actual capital and operating expenses allocable to the landing fee cost centers.

-Building rentals increased by \$54.4 million or 10.1%, from \$536.4 million in fiscal year 2018 to \$590.8 million in fiscal year 2019.
+Total building rental revenue posted a growth of \$54.5 million or 10.3%.
 The increase was primarily attributable to the increased costs in improvements and refurbishments in the terminals recovered under the Terminal Rate Agreement.

-Land rental revenue was up by \$10.5 million, from \$118.9 million in fiscal year 2018 to \$129.4 million in fiscal year 2019.
+Land rental revenue increased by \$10.2 million or 9.5%.
 The increase in land rental revenue was mainly due to an overall increase in leased areas at LAX.

 Total revenue from concessions was \$501.2 million in fiscal year 2019, a 6.8% growth from \$469.2 million in fiscal year 2018.
-In-terminal concession revenue includes rentals collected from commercial management concessionaires, food and beverage concessionaires; duty free and retail merchants (gifts, news, and novelty items); and concessionaires for advertising, foreign exchange booths, telecommunications, automated teller machines, luggage cart rental, and security screening services.
+In-terminal concession revenue includes rentals collected from commercial management concessionaires, food and beverage concessionaires; duty free and retail merchants (gifts, news, and novelty items); and concessionaires for advertising, foreign exchange booths, telecommunications, automated teller machines, luggage cart rental and security screening services.
 Off-terminal concession revenue is derived from auto parking, rent-a-car, bus, limousine, taxi services, TNC and other commercial ground transportation operations.

-In-terminal concession revenue at LAX in fiscal year 2019 had a net increase of \$9.9 million or 4.5% as compared to fiscal year 2018.
-Duty free revenues increased by \$1.8 million, or 2.2%; commercial management concession revenue increased by \$7.0 million, or 8.3%, other in-terminal revenue increased by \$1.0 million, or 5.1%; and advertising revenue remained flat at approximately \$31.7 million.
+In-terminal concession revenue during fiscal year 2019 had a net increase of \$9.9 million or 4.5% as compared to fiscal year 2018.
+Duty free revenues increased by \$1.8 million, or 2.2%; commercial management concession revenue increased by \$7.0 million or 8.3%; other in-terminal revenue increased by \$1.0 million or 5.1%, and advertising revenue remained flat at approximately \$31.7 million.
 The increase in concession revenue was primarily driven by the increase in passenger traffic as well as the increase in spending per passenger in fiscal year 2019.

-Off-terminal concession revenue at LAX in fiscal year 2019 was \$272.5 million as compared to \$250.4 million in fiscal year 2018, an increase of \$22.1 million or 8.8%.
-The net increase was mainly driven by an increase in TNC revenue of \$15.3 million, or 34.5% from fiscal year 2018, an increase in auto parking of \$7.6 million, or 7.9% from fiscal year 2018, and offset by a decrease in rent-a-car revenue of \$1.5 million, or 1.8%.
+Off-terminal concession revenue in fiscal year 2019 was \$272.5 million as compared to \$250.4 million in fiscal year 2018, an increase of \$22.1 million, or 8.8%.
+The increase was mainly driven by the increase of TNC revenue of \$15.3 million, or 34.5% from fiscal year 2018, an increase in auto parking of \$7.6 million, or 7.9% from fiscal year 2018, and offset by a decrease in rent-a-car revenue of \$1.5 million, or 1.8%.
 The increase in TNC revenue was a result of a one-time penalty fees of \$4.7 million in addition to the increase in ridership driven by popularity of TNC in fiscal year 2019.
 The increase in auto parking revenue was primarily attributed to parking rates increase in the Central Terminal Area parking structures.
 The charge for first hour or fraction thereof increased from \$3.00 to \$5.00; with a maximum fee per each 24 hours increased from \$30.00 to \$40.00 starting from January 2019.

-Comparative LAWA concession revenue by type for fiscal years 2019 and 2018 are presented in the following chart (amounts in millions).
+Comparative concession revenue by type for fiscal years 2019 and 2018 are presented in the following chart (amounts in millions).

-(1) Commercial Management Concession revenue includes total revenue from food and beverage concessionaires, gifts and news and commercial formula of the commercial formulamanagement concessionaires.
+$1) \ Commercial \ Management \ Concession \ revenue \ includes \ total \ revenue \ from \ food \ and \ beverage \ concessionaires, \ gifts \ and \ news \ and \ commercial \ management \ concessionaires.$

 The decrease in other operating revenue was due to the recognition of ONT salary reimbursement of \$16.7 million in fiscal year 2018.
-LAWA has not provided staff augmentation services to OIAA since April 2018.
+LAX has not provided staff augmentation services to OIAA since April 2018.